Roxy Theatre, Parramatta: History

 In March 2002 the Roxy Cinema closed for the last time, after 72 years use as a cinema.
 In 2004 it was bought by the Palace Group who commenced renovations - gutting the two lower, more recent cinemas and turning it into a nightclub.

 In March 2004 the Roxy was reopened after being redeveloped into an entertainment complex.
 Renamed "The Roxy", the hotel provided a bar with access to the courtyard, a venue to view live entertainment and to hold functions in a contemporary atmosphere within an elegant and historical setting.

 After issues arising with behaviour of some patrons and the Police, the owner decided to close the Roxy Hotel venue on 31 July 2014.

 In December 2017, Urbis Pty Ltd proposed a redevelopment of the site which would see the Roxy Theatre restored as a "multi-purpose space for cinema, lectures, performances and functions" as part of a five-level entertainment, performance and function centre podium, with a 27-storey office tower on top.
-The new building was planned to sit on top of the existing theatre without touching it.
-The National Trust of Australia expressed concerns about the design and around avoiding damage during construction, while community group Save The Roxy Theatre expressed support that the theatre would be protected.
+The proposed redevelopment necessitated the destruction of the original Stalls and stage areas but would preserve the upstairs Dress Circle.
+The National Trust of Australia expressed concerns about the design and around avoiding damage during construction, while community group The Roxy Theatre Action Group opposed the development on the basis that any potential for the Roxy to be reinstated as a theatre would be lost for all time.

 In July 2018, the Heritage Council of New South Wales recommended rejection of the proposed redevelopment due to the "disparity in scale" between the theatre and proposed tower, as well as the visual impact of the tower on the theatre.
 The Heritage Council sought to limit the size of the tower to twelve storeys.
 The owner strongly opposed the suggestion of reducing the size, and floated reopening the venue as a nightclub if rejected.
-Plans to redevelop the site and demolish the original structure to accommodate a large residential tower were not approved by Parramatta Council in 2018 and the matter was referred to the Land and Environment Court.
+Plans to redevelop the site and demolish the original structure to accommodate a large residential tower were not approved by Parramatta Council in 2018 and the matter was referred to the Land and Environment Court, which upheld Parramatta Council's decision.